Arkansas' hospitals filling up with unvaccinated adults and children - KRDO

 The surge of Covid-19 fueled by the Delta variant and low vaccination rates is sending the country backward in the pandemic, with hospitalizations reaching wintertime levels.

-The 50,625 hospitalizations on the HHS dashboard is more than triple the number from one month ago, when about 16,000 patients were hospitalized.
+The 50,625 hospitalizations were more than triple the number from one month ago, when about 16,000 patients were hospitalized.

 “The idea that we could get actually 80% of the public completely unable to harbor this virus, maybe that’s not going to be achievable with the Delta variant,” NIH Director Dr. Francis Collins said Tuesday.